EnduranceCode/server-setup-guide/02-apache-server-installation.md

     sudo apt update && sudo apt install apache2

-To confirm that the installation was successful and to get the installed **Apache Server** version, run the following command:
+To confirm that the installation was successful and to get the installed **Apache Server** version, execute the following command:

     apache2 -v